lalosam/EasyHadoop/README.md

 ```shell
 sudo chmod +x hadoop.sh
 ```
-and execute it on the terminal
+and execute it in the terminal

 ```shell
 ./hadoop.sh